How African startups are conquering COVID | DW | 15.02.2021

 Despite the pandemic, many African startups are thriving.
 International investors have noticed.

-"2020 took everybody by surprise," said Nicholas Kendall of GreenTec Capital, an investor that specializes in African startups.
+"2020 took everybody by surprise," Nicholas Kendall of GreenTec Capital Partners, an investor that specializes in African startups, told DW.

 Leading the way are startups with innovative financial solutions.
-"Fintech is still king in African," Kendall said.
+"Fintech is still king in Africa," Kendall said.

 "But all the sectors that have managed to go digital have been successful.
 It's all about adaptability."

-Fintechs in Africa alone accounted for 31% of total investment in 2020, according to Brit Bridges.
+Fintechs in Africa alone accounted for 31% of total investment in 2020, according to Briter Bridges.

-Two out of three African adults still don't own a bank account, creating a huge market for digital financial services.
+Two out of three African adults don't have bank accounts, creating a huge market for digital financial services.

 Clean energy has the second biggest share of investments.
 Governments and private investors in East and West Africa are focusing on solar startups to bring electricity to remote locations.

-Due to the global health crisis, interest in the health sector is also growing.
-The World Health Organization (WHO) found that the COVID pandemic in Africa spurred the development of more than 120 health technology innovations.
+Because of the pandemic, interest in the health sector is also growing.
+The World Health Organization (WHO) found that the COVID pandemic in Africa had spurred the development of more than 120 innovations in health technology.
 They represent one-eighth of the roughly 1,000 anti-pandemic technologies worldwide analyzed by the WHO.

-Analogous to fintech, there is also a term for applications that deal with education: "Edtech is, of course, very important," Kendall told DW.
+Analogous to fintech, there is also a term for applications that deal with education: "Edtech is, of course, very important," Kendall said.

-In Africa, too, schools had to shut down for months because of the pandemic.
-And just like in Europe and the global north, many African students turned to the Internet for learning.
+In Africa, schools had to shut down for months because of the pandemic and many students turned to the internet for learning.

 "It's not as big and it's not as splashy, but telehealth and online education are definitely sectors to watch," Kendall said.